Admission of Prior Bad Acts at Trial

 Lawyers are frequently told by clients, “I am a good person, and I can get people to come to court and say that.”
-This is called character evidence and for the most part, it is not admissible evidence and therefore cannot be used.
-Michigan Rules of Evidence 404(b) provides a bit of a backdoor for getting “bad” character evidence into evidence by allowing for the admission into evidence of other crimes, wrongs, or acts if they meet certain criteria and are not being used for proving the character of a person.
+This is called character evidence, and for the most part, it is not admissible evidence and, therefore, cannot be used.
+Michigan Rules of Evidence 404(b) provides a bit of a backdoor for getting “bad” character evidence, called “prior bad acts,” into evidence by allowing for the admission into evidence of other crimes, wrongs, or acts if they meet certain criteria and are not being used for proving the character of a person.
 This rule has been included in several Michigan statutes too.

-MRE 404(b)(1) states, “[e]vidence of other crimes, wrongs, or acts is not admissible to prove the character of a person in order to show action in conformity therewith.
+MRE 404(b)(1) states, “[e]vidence of other crimes, wrongs, or acts is not admissible to prove the character of a person to show action in conformity therewith.
 It may, however, be admissible for other purposes, such as proof of motive, opportunity, intent, preparation, scheme, plan, or system in doing an act, knowledge, identity, or absence of mistake or accident when the same is material, whether such other crimes, wrongs, or acts are contemporaneous with, or prior or subsequent to the conduct at issue in the case.”

 Test to See If Prior Bad Acts Can Be Used Against You

 In order to use prior bad acts against a person, the act must pass the test established in People v Vandervliet, 444 Mich 52, 508 NW2d 114 (1993).
 This Michigan Supreme Court created a test that requires:

 - The evidence must be offered for a reason other than to show the tendency to commit a crime.

 - The evidence must be relevant to a consequential issue of fact at trial.

 - The court should decide that the evidence is more important to the consequential issue or fact then it is prejudicial to the person.
 The court should consider if there are other means of proof other than to use this evidence.